The Acid Spectrum in Hot Sauce: pH, Safety, and Flavor Choice

 The Data:

-Five acid types achieve the same safety threshold with different flavor results.
+Five acids shape hot sauce flavor, all with taste activity values above 1.0—meaning each is present at concentrations that actively influence what you taste.
 Acetic acid (vinegar): sharp, pickled, dominant — used in 90%+ of commercial sauces.
 Citric acid: bright, clean, vegetable-forward.
-Lactic acid (fermentation): complex, funky, mellowed.
-Malic acid: fruity, tart.
-Fresh citrus: authentic but batch-variable.
+Lactic acid (fermentation): complex, funky, enhances both saltiness and umami perception.
+Malic acid: crisp, fruity tartness naturally present in fresh peppers.
+Succinic acid (fermentation): brothy, savory, synergizes with amino acids to amplify umami.
 Salamander's three-acid system (citric + lime + minimal vinegar) hits pH 3.7-3.9.

 The Insight: